Hello wonderful community!

 Hanami::Utils::Hash as Ruby objects to be instantiated.

-Since 2.0 it won't be possible to do
+From 2.0 onward it won't be possible to do

 Please use the corresponding class method:

 From 2.0 these two classes will be turned into modules.